New Horizons NASA's Mission to Pluto and the Kuiper Belt

 As New Horizons closes in on Ultima these final few days before closest approach, our team and people across the world are anticipating the flyby and its scientific results.
 What will we find when we explore an ancient building block of planets so very well preserved since the dawn of our solar system, 4.5 billion years ago when it was created?
 No one knows.
 But soon we will know, beginning in just days!

-Check out our mission website at http://pluto.jhuapl.edu for flyby information and updates.
+Check out our mission website at https://pluto.jhuapl.edu for flyby information and updates.

 And that's my final report before the flyby of Ultima on New Year's Eve and New Year's Day.
 I hope you'll always keep exploring — just as we do!